To find out which is the best backlink checker, I devised a real test.

-That gave me 5x million rows of data – Yay! – to work with.
+That gave me 4x million rows of backlink data – Yay! – to work with.

 You can download all of that data right here.

-Whilst you are digesting that, it’s important to note that the graphs show the number of “wins” and not absolute numbers.
+It’s important to note that the graphs show the number of “wins” and not absolute numbers.
 Let me explain…

-Let’s say all 5x tools look at the same site.
+Let’s say all 5x backlink tools look at the same site.
 They each report:

 - Ahrefs: 100 referring IPs